ASKurz/Experimental-design-and-the-GLMM/README.md

 ## Some of the data types I’d like to explore fitting:

-* Approximately-continuous data with the Gaussian and Student-t likelihoods
+* approximately-continuous data with the Gaussian and Student-t likelihoods
-* Bounded count data with the binomial likelihood
+* bounded count data with the binomial likelihood
-* Unbounded counts with the Poisson and negative-binomial likelihoods
+* unbounded counts with the Poisson and negative-binomial likelihoods
-* Non-negative continuous data with the lognormal, exponential, gamma, or Weibull likelihoods
+* non-negative continuous data with the lognormal, exponential, gamma, or Weibull likelihoods
-* Continuous data with clear lower and upper limits with the zero-one-inflated beta likelihood
+* continuous data with clear lower and upper limits with the zero-one-inflated beta likelihood
-* Nominal data with the softmax approach
+* nominal data with the softmax approach
-* Ordinal data with the cumulative probit
+* ordinal data with the cumulative probit

 Just like with real-world data, the examples will contend with complications like
 * missing data